-Metal Braces in NJ
+Metal Braces in Central Jersey

 Metal braces remain the most commonly used form of orthodontic treatment.
 They’ve been the gold standard in orthodontia for years and they’re not going away anytime soon: traditional metal braces are economical and effective.
 That said, they’ve also made great strides in recent years and if you’re a parent, you should know that they’re not the same braces you had when you were a teen.
 These days, brackets are smaller and lower profile, making them less obtrusive and more comfortable for our patients.
 Archwire technology has advanced, moving teeth quickly and efficiently, making braces work better than ever before.

 Why Choose Metal Braces

 If that’s not enough to convince you, here are the reasons why traditional metal braces remain such a popular choice with our patients: